mlekhi/sample-a2a/README.md

 *Note: I drew this for my own understanding*

 ![A2A Protocol Flow](./a2a-protocol-diagram.png)
 A2A protocol enables a client/orchestrator agent to communicate with one or more remote agents, which may themselves coordinate with other agents.
 This enables distributed, multi-agent workflows.
-MCP can (optionally) be used to call tools from the remote agents. *Note 2: I do not explore MCP in the context of this repo*
+MCP can (optionally) be used to call tools from the remote agents. *Note 2: I do not explore MCP in the context of this repo.*

 ## Agent Internal Structure
 *Note: I drew this for my own understanding*